dell/csm-docs/content/docs/getting-started/installation/helm/modules/observability/_index.md

             replacement: ${1}:8443
    ```

+   To enable scraping of Kubernetes object state metrics, set `kube-state-metrics.enabled` to `true` in the `prometheus-values.yaml` configuration file.
-   To scrape the KubeVirt metrics, include the following scrape config to the `prometheus-values.yaml`
+   To scrape the KubeVirt metrics, include the following scrape config to the `prometheus-values.yaml` configuration file.

    ```yaml
       - job_name: 'kubevirt-metrics'